Lobby group wants EU to cut telcos' copper network fees

 She said increasing broadband penetration across the 27-country European Union by 10 percentage points could boost growth by 0.9 percent to 1.5 percent.

-Telecom Italia Chief Executive Franco Bernabe has criticized Kroes' idea as "simply crazy."
+Telecom Italia Chief Executive Franco Bernabe has criticised Kroes' idea as "simply crazy".
+(Reporting by Foo Yun Chee; Editing by David Holmes)